-The assessment of learning spaces has garnered increasing attention, and we will be working with our partners to explore principles and practices in this area, offering a workshop combined with webinars under the auspices of the EDUCAUSE Learning Initiative (ELI).
+The assessment of learning spaces has garnered increasing attention, and we will continue to work with our partners to explore principles and practices in this area, offering a session describing outcomes of a workshop combined with webinars under the auspices of the EDUCAUSE Learning Initiative (ELI).
 We are working with the ELI's Seeking Evidence of Impact program to examine the link between learning and use of technology-enabled informal learning spaces such as libraries, learning commons, and media labs.
-We partner with the Learning Spaces Collaboratory (LSC), which is exploring the intersection of research and practice in the planning of 21st century learning spaces.
-We are publishing an article based on the content presented in the workshop "Library Space Assessment: Bringing the Focus to Teaching and Learning" at ARL's Assessment Conference in fall 2012.
+We also partner with the Learning Spaces Collaboratory (LSC), which is exploring the intersection of research and practice in the planning of 21st century learning spaces.